dakesan/cc-dnawork-plugin/scientific-skills/bam-toolkit/plan.md

 1. ⏳ Should extract_reads.py support multiple output formats (BAM, SAM, CRAM, JSON)?
    - **Decision**: BAM and JSON only for simplicity

-2. ⏳ Should we include read alignment statistics (average insert size, etc.)?
+2. ✅ Should we include paired-end mate information?
-   - **Decision**: Focus on extraction and coverage first, add statistics later if needed
+   - **Decision**: Yes.
+All mate information included (mate_reference_name, mate_reference_start, mate_is_reverse, template_length)

-3. ⏳ Maximum region size for per-base coverage?
+3. ✅ Per-base coverage support?
-   - **Decision**: No hard limit, but warn if region > 100kb
+   - **Decision**: Removed.
+Statistics only (mean, median, etc.) for long-read safety.
+Per-base output can be gigantic for long reads.

 4. ⏳ Should we support multiple regions in a single call?
    - **Decision**: Single region per call, use shell loops for multiple regions